 Portions of this material appeared in Muscle & Fitness Magazine, August 1998

 A: It can, but of course that would be an extreme case.
 More typically, it starts as a little lump under the nipple, usually during puberty.
 The lump usually goes away with time, but not in all cases.
 Sometimes it gets bigger, causing the nipple to stick out.
 In a boy who is a little overweight, the chest might really start to look more like his sister’s chest with early breast development.
 Some kids can even squeeze a little fluid out of the nipple.
 It’s a pretty frightening experience for an adolescent, so lots of guys just ignore it hoping it will go away–unless their parents push them into seeing their doctor.

-A: On the contrary.
-A number of studies have looked at the frequency of gynecomastia in the general population, and the incidence may be as high as 60 – 70%.
+A: A number of studies have looked at the frequency of gynecomastia in the general population, and the incidence may be as high as 60 – 70%.
 What is found is that it occurs most commonly in three age groups: newborns, adolescents, and older men

-Q: What’s going on here.
-I mean, why does this happen in these age groups?
+Q: Why does Gynecomastia happen in these age groups?